jippi/cakephp-newrelic/README.md

 ## Installation

-Note: This branch is for CakePHP 3.4 and newer
+Note: This branch is for CakePHP 4.x

 ```
-composer require jippi/cakephp-newrelic:dev-cake3
+composer require jippi/cakephp-newrelic:dev-cake4
 ```